Ilhamarr/TroubleshootAndroid/README.md

 #### SPRINT 1 :
-In this Sprint we start the project with a discussion about business process of the app.
-Then, we share about the task that we have to do in a week. the task is a make a mockup and update the database of the movile application.
 | Story         | TASK              | CONTRIBUTOR | STATUS   |
 |---------------|-------------------|-------------|----------|
 | Gambaran Aplikasi        | Membuat Mockup in Adobe XD     | Ilham       | Complete |